ayotidapo/files-uploader-rc/README.md

     return (
             <UploaderUI
               allowMultiple
-              formDataField={formDataField}
+              inputFieldName={inputFieldName}
               getResponseObj={getResponseObj}
               uploadUri={uri}
               uriConfig={uriConfig} // OPTIONAL:
             />
           )
        }

 // allowMultiple to allow multiple file upload default is false.
-// formDataField is any name given to the field of formdata while calling thr append method e.g formdata.append(formDataField)
+// inputFieldName is any name given to the field of formdata while calling thr append method e.g formdata.append(inputFieldName)
 // getResponseObj accepts a callback to update the state of 'responseObj' in  const [responseObj, setResponseObj] = React.useStat([])
 // uploadUri this is your remote server url for the upload
 // uriConfig is OPTIONAL: In case of a protected api route as stated in the example above.

 }
 ```

 ## As a Hook